-Like for Assets and Liabilities Management, the Group ALCO Committee has the final responsibility for the Liquidity Management of KBL epb group.
-The Group ALM Function proposes strategies - with the approval of the local Management/ALCO Committee - for the management of long term liquidity (putting, a.o. a strong emphasis on ECB eligible as well as Basel III eligible bonds), while the short term liquidity management is delegated to the Treasurer within strict limits (see trading risk above).
+Like for Assets and Liabilities Management, the Group ALCO Committee has the final responsibility for the Liquidity Management of the Bank.
+The Group ALM Function proposes strategies for the management of long term liquidity (putting, a.o. a strong emphasis on ECB eligible as well as Basel III eligible bonds), while the short term liquidity management is delegated to the Treasurer within strict limits (see trading risk above).